protobufjs/protobuf.js/README.md

 const AwesomeMessage = awesomepackage.AwesomeMessage;
 ```

-JSON modules export the reflection root and, with `-w esm`, also provide top-level named exports that align with static modules.
-Their declarations mirror `static-module` typings, but because JSON modules are backed by reflection objects, message instances should be created with `MyMessage.create(...)` instead of constructors.
+Declarations for reflection modules mirror `static-module` typings.
+Because JSON modules export reflection objects, message instances should be created with `MyMessage.create(...)` rather than constructors.
 Code using `create(...)` works with static modules as well.
+Separately, `-t json` can serialize reflection metadata as bare JSON bundles for use with `load()` or `Root.fromJSON()`.

 ### TypeScript integration

-protobuf.js works with TypeScript out of the box: the runtime API is typed, and generated JavaScript can be paired with strong TypeScript declarations in the same CLI invocation.
-Generated output is directly usable from JavaScript without a transpile step, and strongly typed in TypeScript projects, with type-checked oneofs and JavaScript-friendly plain-object input.
+protobuf.js works with TypeScript out of the box: its runtime API is typed, and generated code can be paired with matching TypeScript declarations in a single CLI invocation.
+Declarations are strongly typed, including discriminated unions for oneofs and scoped types for plain-object usage:

-For example, given the oneof:

 ```proto
 message Profile {